Chart Color Schemes

 Greensborough has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 36 projects likely affecting the region.
-Notable ones include 106-126 Main Street Greensborough Affordable Housing, Diamond Creek Community Infrastructure Master Plan, Diamond Creek Township Streetscape Improvements, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
+AreaSearch identified 36 projects likely affecting the region.
+Notable initiatives include 106-126 Main Street Greensborough Affordable Housing, Diamond Creek Community Infrastructure Master Plan, Diamond Creek Township Streetscape Improvements, and Hurstbridge Rail Line Upgrades (Watsonia-Eltham).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.